k0sproject/k0smotron/docs/resource-reference.md

         <td><b>version</b></td>
         <td>string</td>
         <td>
           Version defines the k0s version to be deployed.
-Can be used direct k0s version (e.g. v1.27.1+k0s.0) or just the Kubernetes version (e.g. v1.27.1).
-If empty k0smotron will pick it automatically.<br/>
+You can use a specific k0s version (e.g. v1.27.1+k0s.0) or just the Kubernetes version (e.g. v1.27.1).
+If left empty, k0smotron will select one automatically.<br/>
         </td>
         <td>false</td>
       </tr></tbody>